YuraLitvinov/patchdog/README.md

 - in `binding.rs`: grouping methods, all public methods are moved to the top of the file

-  - find_context() functions gathers context and writes it to SingleFunctionData, any contributions to make it work better, for example, through parsing Cargo.toml would be highly appreciated.
+  - analyzer::contextualizer() function gathers context and writes it to SingleFunctionData, any contributions to make it work better, such as certain optimizations to rust-analyzer flow would be highly appreciated.
   Any viable function context greatly increases quality of generated documented.
-It works for small projects, but for bigger projects it may be not so viable as of now
+With introduction of ra-ap, it became infinitely scalable and it's also well optimized, to be able to function in tight boundaries of action runner.

 -  `git_parsing` contains a few methods, to sort relevant changes from all hunks